This set of Basic Civil Engineering Questions and Answers for Experienced people focuses on “Types of Cement and Uses”.

 Explanation: Cobalt imparts blue colour to cement.
 Iron oxide in different proportion imparts brown, red and yellow colour.
 Manganese dioxide produces brown and black coloured cement.

-8. Low heat cement is ideal for use in construction of dams.
+8. Low heat cement is ideal for use in the construction of dams.

 9. Which of the following is not a pozzolanic material?